 10 November 2015 by Anna Staford

 Meet our travel expert Chris, the creator of Backpacker Banter blog and the owner of EpicGapYear online travel agency.
 He has quit his job at STA Travel and began his adventure to the world of amazing cultures, landscapes and beautiful blue waves - all mixed up "with chaos, calm and banter in equal measure".
-We've asked Chris to share his insight on how to become a better solo traveller and make the best out of every trip.
+We've asked Chris to share his insight on fun travelling trips and how to become a better solo traveller and make the best out of every journey.

 I think it’s evolved like that over time - at first it was just stories then I realised I had heaps of useful info and tips I could pass on too.
 I think it’s good to keep a balance too, I don't want it turning into an over factual Lonely Planet esque bombardment of stats and facts, it’s good to showcase real traveller doing what they do best…travelling!

 As a surfer it’s always been there and even when I was younger I was keen to see the world.
 It all really kicked off after uni though when I bounced solo over to Oz.